BiyelweDlamini/FinalProduct_Sisekelo/README.md

-//This is a website for Sisekelo Bookshop
+This is a website for Sisekelo Bookshop